compsocialscience/summer-institute/2025/cmu/apply.md

 Additionally, the form will also ask you to self-identify your skill level in R. This is for informational purposes and not used to evaluate your application.

-**In order to be guaranteed full consideration, all application materials must be submitted by February 28, 2025 (Friday).**
+**In order to be guaranteed full consideration, all application materials must be submitted by March 07, 2025 (Friday).**

 All application materials must be submitted through this [Google Form](https://forms.gle/aHMyC81rcpXwsnVZ6).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by March 14, 2025 (Friday), and will ask participants to confirm their participation very soon thereafter.